spinnaker/spinnaker.github.io/guides/tutorials/codelabs/kubernetes-source-to-prod/index.md

 Save the pipeline, and we are ready to go!

-# 7. Run the Pipeline
+# 7. Run the pipeline

 Push a new branch to your repo, and wait for the pipeline to run.